Kids’ Valley Garden

 Celosia

-Celosia is also called Plumosa.
-One type is called Feather because it stands upright and looks like a bunch of feathers.
-The other is Plume or Cock’s Comb because it looks a bit like a rooster’s red comb.
-It is also nicknamed Brain-flower because it looks like a brain only more colourful.
+Celosia is also known as Plumosa.
+One variety is called Feather because it stands upright and resembles a bunch of feathers.
+The other is referred to as Plume or Cock's Comb due to its resemblance to a rooster's red comb.
+It is also nicknamed Brain-flower because it looks like a brain, only more colorful.

 Cock’s Comb ... named after the floppy red thing on a rooster’s head.

-• This unusual annual was brought to North America from the tropics.
+• This unique annual plant was brought to North America from the tropics.

-• It isn’t fussy aboutsoiltype and will withstand dry conditions as long as it receives lots of sun.
+• It isn't fussy about soil type and can withstand dry conditions as long as it receives plenty of sunlight.

 • Celosias don’t require thinning.

-• These plants make good cut flowers for showing as the heads are very long lasting and can be dried.
+• These plants make excellent cut flowers for showing as the heads are very long-lasting and can be dried.

 more flowers caring